 Dermatologist's vitamin D tips to use sun exposure of your skin to raise your vitamin D levels:

 Sun exposure will definitely increase your risk of skin cancer on the sun exposed skin so being able to do skin exams on your exposed skin is important.
+Learn the signs of melanoma, basal cell carcinoma and squamous cell carcinoma and see your dermatologist anytime a spot looks worrisome for one of these.
 Also remember that the sun will wrinkle and age the look of your exposed skin.
 I find that most people aren't as concerned about sun damage on their tummy.

-I recommend starting at 5 minutes 3 to 5 times a week using 12 noon sun (I need to reemphasize, only as a last resort if you can't get your levels up with diet and vitamin D3 supplements!).
-12 noon tummy sun bathing may be impractical, but it's not impossible.
-Again, remember, do this with your doctors supervision, and get your level rechecked to monitor your progress; you don't want to get more sun than you need!
+I need to reemphasize that this is only as a last resort if you can't get your levels up with diet and vitamin D3 supplements!
+12 noon tummy sunbathing may be impractical, but it's not impossible.
+Again, remember, do this with your doctor's supervision, and get your level rechecked to monitor your progress; you don't want to get more sun than you need!